 One of the liver's main functions is detoxification of the blood.
-The liver excretes the "conjugated" toxins from two phases of liver detoxification through the bile, including carcinogens, xenobiotic chemicals, pharmaceuticals, heavy metals like mercury, aluminum and lead.
+In both phases of liver detoxification, the liver excretes the "conjugated" toxins through the bile, including carcinogens, xenobiotic chemicals, pharmaceuticals, heavy metals like mercury, aluminum and lead.
 Flushing this toxic bile directly reduces Pitta dosha and refreshes the liver.

 Bile is recycled and reused 4-6 times daily.
 Bile release is stimulated hormonally by the release of cholecystokinin in the duodenum.

 Bile & CholesterolBile also happens to be an important pathway for cholesterol metabolism which is good because fatty, fried foods increase cholesterol.
 Stimulating bile flow can help lower cholesterol, which is how some herb formulas like Bitter Ghee work to help those with cholesterol problems.
 Stimulating bile flow also flushes your gall bladder, preventing it from getting clogged up with stones.
 In a country where 1/2 million people lose their gallbladders annually and 1/3 of the population has high cholesterol - these facts make bile a hot topic.